 How do I differentiate my hospice business from competitors?

-To differentiate your hospice business from competitors, you can focus on providing personalized care that is tailored to the unique needs and preferences of each patient and their family.
-This can include offering specialized services such as music therapy or spiritual support, emphasizing your commitment to quality care by hiring highly trained and experienced staff, and using technology to improve communication and coordination among care team members.
+Differentiate your hospice business by focusing on personalized care tailored to the specific needs and preferences of each patient and their family.
+Enhance your services with special offerings like music therapy or spiritual support.
+Emphasize quality by hiring well-trained, experienced staff and utilizing technology to streamline communication and coordination among your care team.

 Can you start hospice business on the side?